cespare/reflex/README.md

 The following is given by running `reflex -h`:

-    Usage: reflex [OPTIONS] [COMMAND]
+    Usage: ./reflex [OPTIONS] [COMMAND]

     COMMAND is any command you'd like to run.
 Any instance of {} will be replaced with the filename of the changed file.
 (The symbol may be changed with the --substitute flag.)

     OPTIONS are given below:
+      -c, --config="":
-      -c, --config="": A configuration file that describes how to run reflex.
+                A configuration file that describes how to run reflex (or '-' to read the configuration from stdin).
+      -d, --decoration="plain":
-      -d, --decoration="plain": How to decorate command stderr/stdout.
+                How to decorate command output.
 Choices: none, plain, fancy.
+      -g, --glob="":
-      -g, --glob="": A shell glob expression to match filenames.
+                A shell glob expression to match filenames.
+          --only-dirs=false:
-          --only-dirs=false: Only match directories (not files).
+                Only match directories (not files).
+          --only-files=false:
-          --only-files=false: Only match files (not directories).
+                Only match files (not directories).
+      -r, --regex="":
-      -r, --regex="": A regular expression to match filenames.
+                A regular expression to match filenames.
+      -e, --sequential=false:
-      -e, --sequential=false: Don't run multiple commands at the same time.
+                Don't run multiple commands at the same time.
+      -s, --start-service=false:
-      -s, --start-service=false: Indicates that the command is a long-running process to be restarted on matching changes.
+                Indicates that the command is a long-running process to be restarted on matching changes.
+          --substitute="{}":
-          --substitute="{}": The substitution symbol that is replaced with the filename in a command.
+                The substitution symbol that is replaced with the filename in a command.
+      -v, --verbose=false:
-      -v, --verbose=false: Verbose mode: print out more information about what reflex is doing.
+                Verbose mode: print out more information about what reflex is doing.

     Examples: